L3VRF configuration

 The configuration below creates an L3VRF named l3vrf1 inside VRF main.

-vsr running config# / vrf main
+vsr running config# / vrf main l3vrf l3vrf1 table-id 10

 Conversely, it is possible to suppress L3VRF configuration as below:

-vsr running config# / vrf main
+vsr running config# del / vrf main l3vrf l3vrf1

 Note that the l3vrf name cannot be default, as this keyword is reserved in each VRF to reference the default L3VRF, which stands for the default routing table of the VRF (table main, table-id 254).
 Also, the L3VRF name must not conflict with another interface name in the same VRF and must be chosen wisely.
 Moreover, the chosen table-id value cannot be 254 as it conflicts with the main routing table.